gerrkoff/dark-deeds/README.md

 ```
 cp appsettings.json appsettings.Development.json
 ```
 Adjust created `appsettings.Development.json` and set `appDb` connection string.
-If you are running database from previous step, you config should look like this
+If you are running database from previous step, you config should look like below

 **Do not forget** to use you own IP.
 And yes, you should use IP, not `localhost`
 ```